Is an Answering Service the Right Call for You?

 Their ear is to the ground when it comes to communication trends and customer satisfaction expectations.

-For instance, surveys such as this recent one from Clutch survey (above) are continuously monitored for trends in customer relations.
+For instance, surveys on customer experience, such as this recent one from Clutch survey (above) are continuously monitored for trends in customer relations.
 People value an efficient resolution to their issue when they call a business and are frustrated by long hold times, rude service, and automated phone menus.

 Worse than being given a Road House menu list of options, is to be told to check out their website FAQ page – in other words, “Have you tried our self-serve service?”